 During this theme, we will also be reading ‘Authur and the Golden Rope’ by Joe Todd-Stanton and and through our shared text: ‘Myths of the Norsemen’ by Roger Lancelyn Green, we will explore new lands and stories of heroes, villains and mythical creatures.
 These stories will ignite our imagination and support our discussions around vocabulary choices and the use of figurative language.
 In our English lessons, we aim to building on learning from the previous term and begin to develop new writing skills with a sharp focus on narrative – developing our confidence when describing setting, characters and atmosphere.
 The pupils will be identifying an audience for purpose of writing, integrating dialogue to convey character and effectively applying a wide range of SPAG skills.
 Reading sessions will develop the skills of inference, retrieving information and using the evidence from a text to justify responses and understanding.

 PE: Elm will have PE on a Wednesday morning and Birch will have P.E on a Friday afternoon with Activity For All coaches.
-The focus this half term will be tag rugby.
+The focus this half term will be Hockey and Health.
 The children should come into school with their PE kit on and school jumper.
 If the weather is cold, children can also bring in an additional jumper or hoodie for outdoor activities.
 This half term Elm will have swimming lessons on Tuesday afternoons.